SuperGamer474/Semi_Intelligence/README.md

 ## 🚀 Get Started

 1. **Clone or download**
-2. Download a model from the releases section
+2. Download a model from the releases section into the same folder
+3. Start a local server (I recommend using `python -m http.server`)
-4. Open `index.html` in your browser
+4. Open the local server in your browser
-5. Choose the model, and start chatting with your mini AI ⚡
+5. Start chatting with your mini AI!

 ---